realmbgl/kudo-tutorial/unit3/README.md

 Once the install is finished we should see the following pods.
 ```
-kkubectl get pods
+kubectl get pods
 NAME          READY   STATUS    RESTARTS   AGE
 myes-node-0   1/1     Running   0          42m
 myes-node-1   1/1     Running   0          41m
 myes-node-2   1/1     Running   0          41m
 ```

-Looking at the kudo logs you will see that the `deploy` plan executed for this.
+Lets check on the plan execution history using the kudo cli, we see the `deploy plan` has been executed.

 ```
-2019/05/07 17:43:20 PlanExecutionController: PlanExecution "myes-deploy-146529000" has already run to completion, not processing.
+kudo plan history --instance=myes
+History of all plan-executions for instance "myes" in namespace "default":
+.
+└── myes-deploy-206753060 (created 4h18m37s ago)
 ```